 LSAIC offering training for first responders to sexual assault

 Lloydminster Sexual Assault and Information Centre.
-Photo: LSAIC Facebook
+Photo: LSAIC Facebook page

 The Lloydminster Sexual Assault and Information Centre will be offering training to people helping those who have experienced sexual assault or abuse.
 The two-day training workshop is in partnership with the Association of Alberta Sexual Assault Services.